PrestaShopCorp/partner-devtools.prestashop.com/docs/2-saas-app/README.md

 #### PsAccount

 ::: warning Requirement
-Recurring Billing Modules require PsAccount to be installed on the shop in order to work.
+SaaS App require PsAccount to be installed on the shop in order to work.
 :::

 ##### Load PsAccount utility